 The Control Building at the Water Reclamation Facility (WRF) houses the Division offices, laboratory, and electrical controls for the process.
 It is essentially the "command center" for the facility and is in need of replacement.
 The existing WRF control building was constructed in 1973 and does not meet the current standard bottom floor elevation mandated by the Florida Building Code for this flood zone.
 As such, the City plans to replace and elevate the building with assistance from the Florida Department of Economic Opportunity (DEO).
 The City has applied for grant funding through the DEO’s Rebuild Florida Critical Facility Hardening Program.
-This grant assistance will provide the financial support to ensure that this project moves forward quickly and includes design features that support a long lasting and resilient facility.
+This grant assistance would provide $3 million in financial support to ensure that this project moves forward quickly and includes design features that support a long lasting and resilient facility.
 Award announcements are anticipated in the Fall/Winter of 2020.

 Items like wipes, cotton balls, and dental floss may be labelled as "flushable", but they are not.
 These items do not break down like toilet paper in the wastewater system and cause clogs to form.
 These clogs will grow to create back-ups and overflows throughout the wastewater system.
 Only flush the 3 P’s:

 Do Not Flush:

 - Feminine hygiene products (maxi pads, tampons, & wrappers)